jlinton/DoubleInt_t/README.md

 that could export information about whether an operation had overflow/carry

-The doubler type mostly behaves as would be expected for a normal integer type, although it only supports the unary operators.
-The global binary operators (aka x=y+z) could be easily added but you then need a set for each type along with appropriate conversions.
-So the example must be coded as x=y; x+=z;
+The doubler type mostly behaves as would be expected for a normal integer type, although it only supports the unary operators and duplicate types for binary operators.
+The global binary operators (aka x=y+z where y isn't a double_t) could be easily added but you then need a set for each type along with appropriate conversions.
+So the example must be coded as x=intxxxx(y)+z; or x=y; x+=z;

 See my vector class for some examples of global binary operators if you don't know how to implement them yourself.